lxcxuebao/mecheye_csharp_interface/README.md

   * **getCameraVersion()**: get camera's version number.

   * **getParameter()** : get the value of a specific parameter in camera.

   * **setParameter()** : set the value of a specific parameter in camera.

+    **Attention**: Please be sure to know the meaning of your setting of parameters, **wrong setting could cause some errors in the interfaces!**

     **Note**：Some parameters cannot be set in this version, they are available in next version.
 But they can still be set in Mech_eye.
 Here are all parameters can be set now(You can check them in Mech_eye software):

     * **Projection** part:
       * period
       * isNanoType
+      * lightPower
       * syncExposure
     * **3D scaning** part:
       * exposure1